What you need to know about menopause

 It prompted U.K. women’s health activist Diane Danzebrink to launch a national awareness campaign called #MakeMenopauseMatter, devoted to providing training for physicians, guidance in the workplace and curriculum in sex education.

-“There’s not enough awareness, especially on the mental health issues, and we need to be talking more about it,” said University of Alberta pharmacy professor Nese Yuksel, who is on the board of the Canadian Menopause Society and a menopause clinic team member at the Lois Hole Hospital for Women.
+“There’s not enough awareness, especially on the mental health issues, and we need to be talking more about it,” said University of Alberta pharmacy professor Nese Yuksel, who is on the board of the Canadian Menopause Society and a menopause clinic team member at the Lois Hole Hospital for Women in Edmonton, Alta.

 “Many women talk about issues with concentration and memory.
 They can’t think of words, can’t focus or remember things,” said Yuksel.
 “Some women, especially during perimenopause when the hormones are fluctuating, may deal with depression or mood swings.
 Some have severe enough symptoms that they need to take time off from work.